rachel-dynamsoft/label-recognition-docs-mobile/programming-old/objectivec-swift/user-guide.md

    }
    ```

-    >The variable `data` represents the temporary photo taken by camera app, which will be explained later.

 ### Obtain And Display Recognized Results

 1. You can obtain the label recognition results via `labelResultCallback`.
 Add code to display the label recognition results on the view.